The rank of Major is one often overlooked in works of fiction. It is neither quite as cool as 'Colonel

 - Major Richard D. Winters, a real-life Badass (though he'd be the last person to call himself that) and the man most people in E Company, 506th Parachute Infantry Regiment, 101st Airborne Division would cite as their inspiration.
 See Band of Brothers for more information.

 - In WWII, Australian commandos were organized into "independent companies," significantly larger than a line company but with all the support necessary to operate independently of a battalion structure (medical, communications, engineers, and so on) that a normal company wouldn't have.
-This basically made them pocket battalions, which meant the majors in command were really junior es.
+This basically made them pocket battalions, which meant the majors in command were really junior battalion commanders.

 - It used to be common for Marine captains to be addressed as "major" when aboard ship, as this prevented confusion in a crisis ("Where's the captain?"
 "Do you mean the ship's commander or the Marines' commander?")